beeware/briefcase/docs/en/how-to/index.md

 How-to guides are recipes that take the user through steps in key subjects.
 They are more advanced than tutorials and assume a lot more about what the user already knows than tutorials do, and unlike documents in the tutorial they can stand alone.

-* [How to run Briefcase](run.md) - Different ways to install and execute Briefcase, including via virtual environments, uv, and pipx.
+## How to run Briefcase { #obtain-code-signing-identity }

+There are number of ways you can install and run Briefcase.
+[These are some of the options](run.md).

 ## Obtaining a Code Signing identity { #obtain-code-signing-identity }